HogoFrogo/HogoFrogo/Design.md

 ## Boss design and chronology
 ### 1. boss (Level 1) - Flyking
+    Mood: The first bad guy, little hint of caricature, but still dramatic

     After killing XY flies that are at the end of the level, the visible screen ?ZOOMS OUT, LAYOUT OF THE ARENA CHANGES? and Flyking boss appears.
 It has no health, but there is a finite amount of hits it takes to defeat him.
 After each hit he moves to the opposite side of the arena.
 Depending on the position of the player the Flyking uses varying attacks:
         - lower part of the arena: Player-targeting poop shots
         -  middle part of the arena: Fly swarm sent from the position the Flyking is at
         - higher part of the arena: Poop shots to the ground below the player - the poop changes to a liquid that emits a smell cloud that gets to the higher part of the arena and functions like a DoT
 ### 2. boss (Level 2) - Tsunami
+    Mood: Written in mood of the level

     Immortal, constantly moving giant wave that functions like a chase level mechanic.
 After nearing the end of the level there is a cutscene of the fake victory, but then the wave appears on the other side and chases the player back to the beginning of the level.
 Near the beginning there will be a platform that the player needs to reach and when he reaches it, a short exact sequence of miniwaves occurs and after it the player in the cutscene hops to the end of the level.
 ### 3. boss (Level 3) - Astro Firefly/Ghost Entity
+    Mood: Mysterious, overwhelming

     The boss appears at the end of the level, where at this point you can clearly see the night sky.
 The main point of this boss are zodiac attacks that react to the night sky (Cancer - the boss walks backwards, Sagittarius - the boss shoots a projectile at a player etc).
 The entity has a set number of attacks it receives and reacts to the hit thresholds with unique attacks:
         WIP!!!
         - 2. hit - Orion -